VectorLogoZone/vectorlogozone/README.md

  - [ ] 404 page should have link to search (or redirect to search with flash message)
  - [ ] fill in more metadata links (see the [links report](https://www.vectorlogo.zone/logos/links.html))

- * travis should run bin/ scripts and do the deploy
  * /search.html: comment code
  * /search.html: btn-info
  * /search.html: skip if no ar21 (or use icon?)